 The definition of sales enablement and who’s responsible for it varies by organization.
-Every professional or organizational department may look at the concept of enablement in a slightly different way.
+Every professional or organizational department may look at the concept of enablement slightly differently.

 Every person, whether they hold sales, human resources, or marketing positions, may perceive sales enablement to be slightly different.

-For example, some sales professionals may believe it relates to strategy; whereas, other sales professionals may think it's related to processes and support.
-All while the human resources department thinks that it involves training, and marketers strongly think it deals with research and analysis.
+For example, some sales professionals may believe it relates to strategy, whereas others may think it relates to processes and support.
+The human resources department thinks it involves training, and marketers strongly think it deals with research and analysis.

 Although people seem to have differing thoughts about this concept, they can certainly agree on the broad meaning.

 Sales enablement resembles the tools, techniques, knowledge, and technologies that enhance performance and productivity for the sales team to succeed.